Interested in volunteering as a school governor in Birmingham?

 Volunteering as a school governor is a unique development opportunity that will enhance your employment prospects and CV through the experience that you gain in areas such as project management, recruitment and selection, budget control and data analysis.

-You will spend your time as a school governor:
+How you will spend your time as a governor

 - Attending meetings of the governing body of your school usually outside of school hours.

 - Reading reports and papers and keeping up to date on the progress that the school is making.

 - Undertaking training in the role.
 All Local Authority nominated governors are required to undertake induction training within 6 months of appointment.

 - Visiting the school from time to time during the school day.

 Birmingham City Council expects all governors serving at maintained schools and Local Authority governors serving on the Governing Body of an Academy to sign a Code of Conduct, and to have:

 - a strong commitment to the role and to improving outcomes for children